-To comply with the PRC regulations discussed above, we operate our website and commercial value-added telecommunications services through Beijing Secoo, one of our PRC consolidated variable interest entities, which holds an ICP License.
-Beijing Secoo, the operator of our website, secoo.com, secoo.com
+To comply with the PRC regulations discussed above, we operate our website and commercial value-added telecommunications services through Beijing Secoo, one of our PRC consolidated variable interest entities, which holds anICP License.
+Beijing Secoo, the operator of our website, secoo.com, secoo.cn, siku.cn and secooing.com, also owns the relevant domain names and trademarks used in our value-added telecommunications businesses.